stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

   #-}
 ```

-The `"f\f"` rule states that `f` is a kind of idempotent function, while the
+The `"f/f"` rule states that `f` is a kind of idempotent function, while the
-`"f/g"` rule recognizes the particular combitaion of `f` and `g` and
+`"f/g"` rule recognizes the particular combination of `f` and `g` and
 replaces it with ad-hoc implementation `fg`.

-Now consider rewriting of `f . f . g`.
-If we first apply `"f/f"`, then we'll
+Now consider the rewriting of `f . f . g`.
+If we first apply `"f/f"`, then
-end up with `fg x`, but if we first apply `"f/g"`, then we'll get `f . fg`.
+we'll end up with `fg x`, but if we first apply `"f/g"`, then we'll get `f .
+fg`.
 The system is not confluent.
 An obvious fix would be to add this rule:

 ```haskell
 {-# RULES